nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk2.rst

 - **PolyMask**.
 Mask for recipient object faces processing.
 What exactly will be done with faces which are masked out is defined by **Mask Mode** parameter (see below).
+- **Threshold**.
+Merging threshold for "remove doubles" / "merge by distance" function.
+The default value is 0.0001.
+This input is only visible if **Remove doubles** parameter is checked.

 Parameters
 ----------